-- b) have no unacceptable impact on the nature conservation or biodiversity value of the site and the quality of pasture; - re-use existing buildings where feasible, or, in the case of a new facility, be satisfactorily integrated with existing buildings, avoiding isolated or otherwise visually prominent locations; - d) have no unacceptable impact on the amenity of neighbouring or nearby properties by reason of noise, smell, overlooking, lighting of external areas or other general disturbance; and - e) in the case of equine-related development, provide adequate stabling, fencing and land for grazing and exercise to ensure the proper care of the animals, in compliance with the latest Government-published guidelines and standards. - 2) Particular consideration will be given to the cumulative adverse impacts of animal-related development proposals in the vicinity of the proposed site and the wider area and conditions may be imposed to control these where necessary.
+- a) be of a scale, location, design and layout that is acceptable in relation to its intended use and in terms of its impact on the character of the built environment and surrounding landscape; - b) have no unacceptable impact on the nature conservation or biodiversity value of the site and the quality of pasture; - c) re-use existing buildings where feasible, or, in the case of a new facility, be satisfactorily integrated with existing buildings, avoiding isolated or otherwise visually prominent locations; - d) have no unacceptable impact on the amenity of neighbouring or nearby properties by reason of noise, smell, overlooking, lighting of external areas or other general disturbance; and - e) in the case of equine-related development, provide adequate stabling, fencing and land for grazing and exercise to ensure the proper care of the animals, in compliance with the latest Government-published guidelines and standards. - Particular consideration will be given to the cumulative adverse impacts of animal-related development proposals in the vicinity of the proposed site and the wider area and conditions may be imposed to control these where necessary.